inutano/cwl-metrics/docs/README.md

 [CWL-metrics](https://github.com/inutano/cwl-metrics) is a framework to collect and analyze computational resource usage of workflow runs based on the CWL.
 CWL-metrics launches a daemon process to catch `cwltool` processes, [Telegraf](https://github.com/influxdata/telegraf) to collect the resource usage via docker API, and [Elasticsearch](https://github.com/elastic/elasticsearch) to store the collected data.

+The CWL-metrics preprint is available on [bioRxiv](https://doi.org/10.1101/456756).
+The materials used in the manuscript including Jupyter Notebook is available on [GitHub](https://github.com/inutano/cwl-metrics-manuscript).

 ## Prerequisites

 - `git`